 Christians have been discriminated against when engaging with the authorities, especially if the Christian is a convert or an immigrant from sub-Saharan Africa.
-Converts from Islam to Christianity can suffer violations from family members, who carry them out with impunity, since the government regards domestic abuse as a family issue.
-The Taliban is known for their notoriously strict and frequent searches done through raids.
+Converts from Islam to Christianity can suffer violations from family members, who carry them out with impunity since the government regards domestic abuse as a family issue.